middnight/PaysafeCardIntegration/README.md

 # PaysafeCardIntegration

 Implented the card payment flow for paysafe.
 Please use appropriate credentials in paysafe.properties file before running it.

+Prerequisite: Paysafe Java SDK